tensorx/tensorx/README.md

 dependencies** like `matplotlib` or `pygraphviz` for certain functionality.

 ## Pip installation
-Install using `pip` with the following commands
+Install using `pip` with the following commands:

 ```shell
 pip install tensorflow
 pip install tensorx
 ```

+For more details about the installation, check the [documentation](https://tensorx.org/start/install/).

 ## Test your installation
 ```python
 import tensorflow as tf
 import tensorx as tx
 ```